 - Does your venture have enough workers?

 - Do all of your employees know your brand and its value?

 - Do you have adequate finances for buying additional equipment, infrastructure, inventory, or hire a new employee, or for making an acquisition?

 - Are your clients also planning to grow with you?

 There are three viable alternatives if you are not planning to step into intensive growth strategies.
 These three comes under integrative growth strategies -

 - Horizontal Strategy: This kind of strategy for growth involves buying a competing enterprise.
-This kind of strategy not only helps in the growth of your venture but also eliminates other barriers, i.e., a potential competitor.
+This kind of strategy helps in the growth of your venture and eliminates other barriers, i.e., a potential competitor.

-- Backward Strategy: In this integrative growth strategy, your company has to buy one of your suppliers for providing better control of your supply chain.
-This will help you in developing new products more rapidly and potentially at much cheaply rate.
+- Backward Strategy: In this integrative growth strategy, your company has to better buy one of your suppliers to better control your supply chain.
+This will help you in developing new products more rapidly and potentially at a much cheaper rate.

 - Forward Strategy: There can be a merger or acquisition which can ultimately focus on buying parts of companies which are component of your distribution chain.